frontend/storybox/README.md

 You can easily (and freely) **deploy your styleguide on Netlify**.

 Choose the following **options**:
-- Build command: `npm run build:styleguide`
+- Build command: `bun run build:styleguide`
 - Publish directory: `storybook-static/`